arpitghura/weatherX/README.md

 1. Get Weather Data using City Name (supports globally).
 2. View Temperature in different units (&deg;Celcius, &deg;Fahrenheit, and Kelvin).
 3. View 5 days Forecast with (Average, maximum and minimum temperature and the weather description).
-   Along with the weather, you can view other highlights that include Humidity, Sunrise and Sunset time, Wind Speed and Direction, Feel temperature, visibility and more.
+4. Along with the weather, you can view other highlights that include Humidity, Sunrise and Sunset time, Wind Speed and Direction, Feel temperature, visibility and more.
+5. Press `Enter` to directly search the weather data of the inputted city.
+6. Fully responsive.
+Works well on any device.

 ## Installation